Lecture 2-5: Transport

 transport-again : {A B : Type ℓ} → A ≡ B → A → B transport-again p a = transport-fixing (λ i → p i) i0 a

-This uses the built-in transport-fixing
+This uses the built-in transport-fixing operation which has type

 _ = {ℓ : Level} → (A : (i : I) → Type ℓ) → (φ : I) → A i0 → A i1

-operation takes in three arguments:
+So, the transport-fixing operation takes in three arguments:

-and the result is an element of the type A i1
+and the result is an element of the type A i1 at the other end of

 the path.

-As usual, to understand the purpose of φ
+As usual, to understand the purpose of φ, we need to imagine we are

 in the context of some other cubical variables.
 The purpose of the

-is to specify parts of the cube where the transport is
+formula φ is to specify parts of the cube where the transport is

 constant.
-So transport p x = transport-fixing (λ i → p i) i0 x
+So transport p x = transport-fixing (λ i → p i) i0 x is

-not constant anywhere, but transport-fixing (λ _ → A) i1 x
+not constant anywhere, but transport-fixing (λ _ → A) i1 x is

-constant everywhere and so is identical to x
+constant everywhere and so is identical to x.

 _ = λ {ℓ : Level} {A : Type ℓ} (a : A) → test-identical (transport-fixing (λ _ → A) i1 a) a

-Agda will give an error if you demand transport-fixing
+Agda will give an error if you demand transport-fixing be constant

 in a way that doesn’t make sense, like claiming that our original

-definition of transport
+definition of transport is constant everywhere:

 -- Fails! -- bad-transport-fixing : {A B : Type ℓ} → A ≡ B → A → B -- bad-transport-fixing p a = transport-fixing (λ i → p i) i1 a

-there to be a PathP
+there to be a PathP over p connecting a and transport p a

-We can use transport-fixing
+We can use transport-fixing to construct one:

 transport-filler : (p : A ≡ B) (a : A) → PathP (λ i → p i) a (transport p a) transport-filler p a i = transport-fixing (λ j → p (i ∧ j)) (~ i) a

-Let’s check why the endpoints of this PathP
+Let’s check why the endpoints of this PathP are correct.

 -